 While there are ways to receive a higher credit line on a new card, negotiating your interest rate will be much harder, at least at first.
 Most credit card issuers now assign applicants an interest rate based on their creditworthiness at the time of their application, based on a range of interest rates offered for a particular credit card.
 And while you may be able to shuffle around your line of credit between different accounts, there is no corresponding trick that you can use to lower your interest rate.

 So that leaves two primary ways to get the lowest possible interest rate on a new card.
 The first is to shop around aggressively, including cards with interest-free promotional financing.
 While these interest-free financing offers will be for a limited time, there are now credit cards that feature a year and a half or more of 0% APR financing on both new purchases and balance transfers.
-For example, both the Citi Simplicity and Citi Diamond Preferred offer 21 months of interest-free promotional financing on both new purchases and balance transfers, with a 3% balance transfer fee.
+For example, both the Citi Simplicity and Citi Diamond Preferred offer 21 months of interest-free promotional financing on both new purchases and balance transfers, with a $5 or 5% balance transfer fee (whichever is greater).